tanrax/org-social/README.md

 ## Discoverability

 Because of the decentralised nature it is very difficult to discover new users.
 You have to think of it as a technology similar to email or RSS feeds.
 The natural flow to find new addresses, URLs, or nodes, is because you have been given the address or because you have seen a link on a website.
-Org-social is the same.
+Org Social is the same.
 You have to share your address with your friends or on social media.

-To take your first steps you can start interacting with a list of people who have been adding their feed to an Org-social feeds registry.
+To take your first steps you can start interacting with a list of people who have been adding their feed to an Org Social feeds registry.
 You can also use community channels to find new users.

 ## FAQ